commercetools/commercetools-postman-collection/GettingStarted.md

 Every root folder in [Platform API](api/), [Import](import/) and [Machine Learning](ml/) contains a `template.json` file.
 To set up an environment using these templates, perform the following steps:

-1. Import the `template.json` file, see [Importing data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) in the Postman documentation for details.
+1. Import the `template.json` file, see [Importing data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) in the Postman Learning Center for further details.

    This will create an empty variable set environment.
    ![image](https://user-images.githubusercontent.com/4946943/141699543-9f626cd3-5dcf-4b8d-94ad-f0045fc15b44.png)